-DOEE has identified manufacturers whose CEE is being sold at retail in the District even though the manufacturers are not registered or exempt from registration.
-Retailers may not sell their covered electronic equipment, nor covered equipment from any manufacturer that is not on the above list.
+DOEE has identified manufacturers whose CEE is being sold in the District even though the manufacturers are not registered with DOEE or exempt from registration.
+Retailers may not sell their CEE, nor covered equipment from any manufacturer that is not on the above list.

-If a nonregistered manufacturer registers, it will be removed from the Nonregistered Manufacturers List.
+If a nonregistered manufacturer registers, DOEE will update the Nonregistered Manufacturers List to remove the manufacturer.

 A retailer will not be subject to penalties for selling or offering to sell CEE received from a manufacturer whose registration has expired or been revoked if (1) the manufacturer was registered at the time the retailer took possession of the equipment and (2) the sale occurred within 6 months of the expiration or revocation.

 Point-of-Sale Information to Customers

 Manufacturers or retailers must provide point-of-sale information to customers on how to return purchased covered electronic equipment for recycling.
 If the manufacturer does not include recycling information on or in the product box, the retailer must provide this information at the point of sale.

 To assist retailers, DOEE has developed the following signs that retailers may use to meet the point-of-sale requirements.

 - eCYCLE DC Retailer Point-of-Sale Sign (Full Page)